 - Request deadline (in person): 1 day before Election Day

-- Deadline to return your ballot (by mail): Postmarked 1 day BEFORE Election Day
+- Deadline to return your ballot (by mail): Postmarked by 1 day before Election Day

-- Deadline to return your ballot (in person): Received 1 day BEFORE Election Day
+- Deadline to return your ballot (in person): Received by 1 day BEFORE Election Day

 North Dakota absentee ballot rules